m1ghtym0/magic_gadget_finder/README.md

       Here's your magic gadget:
       Offset: 0x00000000041374

-Unfortunately, at the moment magic.py only works with 64-bit libraries on the x86-64 architecture.
+Unfortunately, at the moment magic.py only works on the x86/x86-64 architecture.

 # TODO